-This is the margianl external cost formula.
+This is the marginal external cost formula.

-Visually, the MSC curve is raised higher than the MC curve (or MPC curve if you prefer) by the height of the MEC curve at each point.
+We may or may not know how to calculate marginal external cost, with any degree of precision, depending on the nature of problem, but on the graph the MSC curve is raised higher than the MC curve (or MPC curve if you prefer) by the height of the MEC curve at each point.

 The graph used above is labelled as applying to an individual firm, but the same analysis applies for the entire industry.
 The degree of competitiveness in any given industry does not affect the curves or their relationship to one another.

-The level of competition would, of course, affect price and output decisions and by extension the amount of external cost produced, but that can be mitigated by the right combination of corrective taxation imposed on the industry by government.
+The level of competition would, of course, affect price and output decisions, and by extension the amount of external cost produced, but that can be mitigated by the right combination of corrective taxation imposed on the industry by government.

 For simplicity we assume that marginal external cost increases at a constant rate, and so the curve is actually a straight line, but this may or may not reflect reality depending upon each case.

 Some situations may see increasingly large external costs produced with each extra unit of output, in which case the MEC curve would slope upwards at an increasingly steep rate.